© Shutterstock

 RESEARCHERS

-Fellowships are open to researchers in all domains of research and innovation.
+Fellowships were open to researchers in all domains of research and innovation.
 Applications must be submitted by prospective host institutions on behalf of researchers who meet the eligibility criteria.

-Evaluation and selection will take place in a six-step process
+Evaluation and selection took place in a six-step process

 Online